 In 1949, Dr. Ralph Bunche honored the dedication of the Ralph Bunche School with a telegram that stated, “I would be very happy indeed if this new school were for youth of all races and colors.”

 In an effort to preserve the heritage of Ralph Bunche School and the legacy of Dr. Bunche, the Ralph Bunche Alumni Association is committed to restoring areas of the school to their former condition to honor the contribution the Ralph Bunche School made to the education of African-Americans in King George County from 1949 through 1968.
-This effort specifically involves renovating areas of the school to accommodate future interests including education, recreation, socialization and maintaining the entire Ralph Bunche site to a standard worthy of the memory of those who fought to see equality in education become a reality.
+This effort specifically involves renovating areas of the school to accommodate future interests including education, recreation, socialization and maintaining the entire Ralph Bunche site to a standard worthy of those who persevered to see equality in education become a reality.

 Ralph Bunche High School was built as a direct result of the Federal District Court case Margaret Smith et al. v.
 School Board of King George County, Virginia, which was filed in 1947.
 The judge ruled that jurisdictions should ensure the “equalization” of segregated school facilities for whites and African-Americans.
 White segregationists hoped to avoid integration by constructing “separate but equal” facilities, but the NAACP quickly moved on to demanding the end of segregation altogether.
 Named after the noted political scientist and diplomat, Ralph Bunche High School opened in 1949 and closed in 1968 after the county desegregated its schools.